Kyuuhachi/kodoku/readme.md

 These issues can usually be solved either via gratuitous use of symlinks, or if supported, via environment variables.

+There is also a WIP module that tries to direct certain libraries and direct them to the appropriate locations.
+Currently supported are Fontconfig and GTK, though the heuristic for the latter is a bit looser than I'd like.

 Another class of issues include programs that expect `~` to point to a directory useful for users.
 This includes graphical file choosers such as those included in GTK and Qt, as well as many CLI tools such as `zsh` and `vim`.